Connecting Storage

 Data Loss and Corruption Possible

-Never change your connected storage target in production without consulting with the GRAX support team.
+Never change your connected storage target in production without consulting with the GRAX Support team.
 Changing the storage target after starting data backups risks corruption and/or loss of the entire dataset.
 For more information about how GRAX stores your data, see here.

 Connecting to Supported Storage